w3cping/font-anti-fingerprinting/README.md

 ### Locale

-Here a "locale" is the [tag](https://tools.ietf.org/html/rfc5646) negotiated by the `Accept-Language` header.
-This is often one language+country pair of the form "en-GB" but other variations are common, as described in RFC 5646:
+Here a "locale" is the [tag](https://tools.ietf.org/html/bcp47) negotiated by the `Accept-Language` header.
+This is often one language+country pair of the form "en-GB" but other variations are common, as described in BCP 47:

 * ["es-419"](https://www.iana.org/assignments/lang-tag-apps/es-419) represents
   Spanish ('es') appropriate to the UN-defined Latin America and Caribbean